bennypc/bennypc/README.md

 ### Hi there, I'm Benny Chinvanich! 👋

-I'm a 21-year-old third-year student at the University of British Columbia, pursuing a Combined Major in Business and Computer Science.
+I'm a 22-year-old fifth-year student at the University of British Columbia, pursuing a Combined Major in Business and Computer Science.
 Most of my projects can be found here, though some are in private repositories.
 Feel free to connect with me on LinkedIn!

 ### Professional Experience

 - **Amazon**
-  *Software Development Engineer Intern*
+  *Software Development Engineer Intern* x2

 - **CIBC**
   *Performance Developer Intern*